 - Naturally Hellsing has a particularly nasty version of this when the elder Valentine brother attacks Alucard.

 - Guts tried this when he was confronted with his Arch-Nemesis Femto/Griffith two years after the Eclipse in Berserk.
 So blinded by his rage of seeing Femto again, that Guts - who sustained massive injuries after fighting the Count - charges toward Femto while forgetting that his brand, which bleeds and hurts when he's around lower Apostles, will explode with blood and pain when approaching one of the most powerful demons that the Berserkverse has ever seen.
 The pain can be so incredible that it can kill him.
 Lucky for Guts, it doesn't.

-- Speaking of the Eclipse Guts did this when he tries to reach Casca, who is being raped by Femto, after he hacks off his arm in order to escape demon.
-Unfortunately, he doesn't make it because he gets dog-piled by a bunch more demons, so this is much of scenario #2 from above.
+- Speaking of the Eclipse Guts did this when he tried to reach Casca, who was being raped by the aforementioned Femto, after he chiseled off his own left arm with his broken sword in order to escape a demon that had its jaws around it.
+Unfortunately, Guts didn't make it, getting within inches of putting out Femto's eye with said broken sword before being telekinetically hurled back and then getting dog-piled by a bunch more demons, so this is much of scenario #2 from above.